Jiajing Emperor: Death and legacy

 In the 1560s, the Emperor suffered from the effects of immortality potions, insomnia, and mood swings.
-He was often ill, failing to issue written orders after 11 November 1566 due to his poor health, and eventually died at his palace in the West Park on 23 January 1567.
+He was often ill, failing to issue written orders after 11 November 1566 due to his poor health.
+On 23 January 1567, he moved from West Park to his residence in the Forbidden City, where he died around midday.
 He was buried in the Yong Mausoleum in the Ming tombs near Beijing.
 He was given the temple name Shizong and the (abbreviated) posthumous name Emperor Su.

+The Jiajing Emperor was succeeded by his third son, Zhu Zaiji, who reigned as the Longqing Emperor.
+Although Zhu Zaiji was his father's eldest surviving son, he had never been named heir apparent and had little contact with the Emperor.
+He was ultimately designated as the Jiajing Emperor's successor in the latter's posthumous edict.

 The Jiajing Emperor's reign was perceived positively in the immediate years following, with the Veritable Records describing him as a resolute and knowledgeable ruler who revitalized the land after the excesses of the Zhengde Emperor.
 He also brought order to ceremonies and successfully defended against barbarian threats from the north and the sea.
 The Veritable Records praised him for being active and energetic, strict with officials but sympathetic to the people, and devoted to his family, but he was known to prefer the company of sycophants who would not contradict him, and was vain and unwilling to admit his mistakes.
 He was also known for harsh and cruel punishments, as well as generous and swift rewards.